lawrencewang30/Credit-Card-Classifier/README.md

 # Credit-Card-Classifier
 In this project I implemented a Random Forest Classifier to make a model determining whether an applicant is a risky customer (1) or not (0) based on the applicant's information via the **data.md** file.
-I used GridSearchCV to find the best hyperparameters to maximize the F1 Score
+I used GridSearchCV to find the best hyperparameters to maximize the testing prediction
 We then calculated the metrics listed below:
 **F1 Score**
 **Accuracy**